Lipscomb Noyce Scholars Program

 Preparing secondary STEM teachers to teach in high-need schools

 Do you enjoy math and science and want to make a difference in the lives of kids?
-Have you ever thought about being a middle school or high school teacher?
-The Lipscomb Noyce Scholars Program provides scholarships to encourage and support talented STEM majors to become 6-12 math and science teachers.
+Are you interested in being a middle school or high school teacher?
+The Lipscomb Noyce Scholars Program is a scholarship and outreach program that encourages and supports talented STEM majors to become 6th-12th grade math and science teachers.
 The goal of this program is to develop highly qualified STEM teachers who are committed to teaching in high-need school districts.
-Apply by May 1, 2022 for priority consideration for the Fall 2022 cohort.

 Read the news article about this $1.2 million NSF grant and Lipscomb University's work to recruit future educators.